How to cook Maple Glazed Ham in an electric roaster oven for a sweet and sticky holiday dinner your guests will

 I recommend the 22-Quart Oster Roaster Oven with Self-Basting Lid, which can cook a turkey up to 26 lbs.
 This is an updated version of the roaster I own, and also slightly larger.
 I cannot imagine needing anything bigger than this.

 Some models come with removable serving dishes – something I really think is worth buying.
 They’re great for serving at parties, and even if your roaster doesn’t come with serving dishes, you can buy them separately.
 Prices for electric roasters generally range from $30 to $130, depending on size and quality.
 I swear by my electric roaster, but there are a few pros and cons to consider:

-- Frees up oven space for other delicious dishes
+- The extra oven frees up cooking space for other delicious dishes

-- Generally cooks faster than in a traditional oven
+- Food, including spiral ham and large roasts, cook faster than in a traditional oven

-- Low maintenance – set it and forget it (with a thermometer)
+- The smaller ovens are low maintenance.
+You can set it and forget it (with a thermometer)

-- An electric roaster pretty big and can take up kitchen space – I keep mine in the original cardboard box in the basement when I’m not using it.
+- An electric roaster is pretty big and can take up kitchen space.
+I keep mine in the original cardboard box in the basement when I’m not using it.